murisfurder/heracles/README.rst

 Status
 ------

-Heracles is now in **alpha**, so you can play with it but it's use in production is completely discouraged.
+Heracles is now in **alpha**, so you can play with it but its use in production is completely discouraged.

 I have tested it on Python 2.6 and 2.7 running in Debian and MacOs.
 It should